Congratulations to HMRC’s Customer Insight Platform (CIP) team for winning the Best Public Sector IT Project category at last night’s UKIT Awards!

 And a shout out to Fiona Teddy-Jimoh for being highly commended in the Business Analyst category, and to Andrew Letherby for being a finalist in the Digital Leader of the Year category.

 “What the CIP team achieved at the beginning of the Covid-19 pandemic was nothing short of remarkable.
-They responded to possible fraud threats to the COVID-19 schemes and rose to meet the needs of 2020 in a way that no UK government had ever responded before, by giving money away on an unprecedented scale.”
+They responded to possible fraud threats to the COVID-19 schemes and rose to meet the needs of 2020 in a way that no UK government had ever responded before, by supporting workers on an unprecedented scale.”
 Caitlin Smith, Delivery Lead, Equal Experts

 As Covid-19 emerged in early March 2020, before the country was aware of the full extent of the crisis about to happen, the Customer Insight Platform (CIP) team at HMRC proactively pulled together proposals in anticipation of being asked to prevent the widespread fraud of Covid-response schemes.
 As the news of the Treasury’s plans broke fast, the team rapidly responded by supporting the Statutory Sick Pay (SSP) response, the Job Retention Scheme (JRS) and the Self-Employment Income Support Scheme (SEISS).